 An RPS is the foundation for a transition to renewable energy.

 Some Kentucky utilities claim "it's too hard" or "it's too expensive."
 It's neither.
 Other states are way ahead of us.
 Ohio, for instance, has an RPS and is busy building a cadre of trained solar professionals and scaled-up companies that now come to Kentucky and do work that Kentuckians should be doing.

 Our nation's security, prosperity and health demand that we start transitioning to clean renewable energy.

-Large utilties in other states encourage renewables.
-These utilties include (but are certainly not limited to) North Carolina-based Duke Energy and Minnesota-based Xcel Energy.
+Large utilities in other states encourage renewables.
+These utilities include (but are certainly not limited to) North Carolina-based Duke Energy and Minnesota-based Xcel Energy.

 Xcel has voluntarily set a "30% by 2020" RPS for itself in Minnesota.
 Duke participates in and promotes large renewable projects in a number of states.